-As women around the world watched on in horror while the conservative American state of Alabama last week enforced an alarming abortion ban, even in cases involving rape, incest or miscarriage, Australia's own abortion laws are now under intense scrutiny, with a new abortion law waiting to be passed in New South Wales.
+We've just watched on in horror as conservative American states, including Alabama, enforced an alarming abortion ban even in cases involving rape, incest or miscarriage, and now Australia's own abortion laws are now under intense scrutiny, with a new abortion law waiting to be passed in New South Wales.

 Most Australians support abortion.
 According to a 2010 study published in the Medical Journal of Australia, 87 per cent of Australians believe abortion should be lawful in the first trimester and the majority believe doctors should not face professional sanctions for performing an abortion after 24 weeks.

 But abortion in Australia is a health issue decided by the individual state and territory governments, not the federal government, so the rules differ around the country.

 Even where abortion is legal, cost continues to be a barrier, as does easy and safe access.

 The average cost of a medical abortion is $560 and $470 for a first trimester surgical abortion, according to a 2017 study published in the Australian and New Zealand Journal of Public Health.

 So what is the policy in your state?
 Keep scrolling to find out.

 Since 1900 - yes, you read that year correctly - abortion has been listed as a crime under NSW law.
 That's still the case in 2019.